Sunderland 1-3 Stoke City

 Sunderland got a goal back when Jermain Defoe beat Lee Grant with his first chance after Donald Love's long pass.

-However, David Moyes' side were second best throughout and remain in trouble in the bottom three.
+However, David Moyes' side were second best throughout and slipped to 19th in the table, one point from safety.

 Sunderland's day went from bad to worse when team-mates Patrick van Aanholt and Adnan Januzaj argued with one another on the pitch in the closing stages.